cypress-io/cypress/docs/source/guides/getting-started/testing-your-app.md

 Do not use **your UI** to login before each test.
 {% endnote %}

-Let's investigate and tease apart these concepts.
+Let's investigate and tease apart why.

 ***Bypassing your UI***